How to Start Exercising and Stick to It

 How much exercise do you need?

-Current recommendations for most adults is at least 150 minutes of moderate activity per week.
+The key thing to remember about starting an exercise program is that something is always better than nothing.
+Going for a quick walk is better than sitting on the couch; one minute of activity will help you lose more weight than no activity at all.
+That said, the current recommendations for most adults is to reach at least 150 minutes of moderate activity per week.
 You’ll get there by exercising for 30 minutes, 5 times a week.
 Can’t find 30 minutes in your busy schedule?
 It’s okay to break things up.
 Two 15-minute workouts or three 10-minute workouts can be just as effective.
 And a recent study in the UK found that squeezing a week’s worth of activity into one or two sessions at the weekend can be almost as beneficial for your health as spreading it out over the week.

 How hard do I need to exercise?